oscpache/gl-shade-python/README.md

 ## Running the program
 For running the program you just need to type the following command on terminal:
 - $ python3 glshade.py

+### Selecting the objective function and number of executions
+Write here.